Department of Neurology

 Neuromuscular Medicine Fellowship

-The University of Washington Department of Neurology is currently recruiting for two ACGME-accredited neuromuscular medicine fellows for 2022-2023.
+The University of Washington Department of Neurology has two positions for ACGME-accredited neuromuscular medicine fellows for 2025-2026.
+The UW Neuromuscular fellowship participants in AANEM application match.
 The fellow would be board eligible for the American Board of Electrodiagnostic Medicine and ABPN certificate in neuromuscular medicine.
 The fellowship is for one year with a chance to do a second year of basic/translational research with world-renowned muscular dystrophy researchers.

 UW Medicine is at the forefront of neuromuscular disease research, patient care and education.
 Our leading-edge research efforts have resulted in a greater understanding of muscle and motor neuron diseases, and we are driven to develop the kind of high-quality, comprehensive care that people afflicted with neuromuscular diseases need.
 We are also committed to training the next generation of experts in these diseases.
 With support, we can continue to provide the best care possible to patients within the five-state region of Washington, Wyoming, Alaska, Montana and Idaho, and to train physicians and scientists who will move the field forward.
 We hope you will join us in this important work.
-Fellows will also rotate in the operating room at HMC to gain additional procedural experience and have elective time to pursue clinical or research interests.
+Fellows will gain additional clinical experience and have elective time to pursue clinical or research interests.

 From Research to Cure

-Neuromuscular diseases affect young and old alike, impairing muscle function and nervous system control, causing muscle cramps, pains, paralysis, and sometimes heart failure and trouble breathing.
+Neuromuscular diseases affect young and old alike, impairing muscle function and nervous system control, causing muscle cramps, pain, paralysis, and sometimes heart failure and trouble breathing.

 While much remains to be done to improve patient care, UW Medicine’s understanding of the mechanisms of disease and treatment of neuromuscular conditions is at an unprecedented level: